gulam101/Times-Tables-College-Project/README.md

 ![img007](https://user-images.githubusercontent.com/45819118/71081882-f866a700-2187-11ea-85a6-27ce786e6594.PNG)

 ### Improvements:
-I think the interface could be increased because showing the tables themselves seem like they are cramped.
+I think the interface could be increased because showing the tables looks like they are almost going off the screen.